When Was Schizophrenia Discovered? A Brief History Of The Disorder

 When was schizophrenia discovered?

-Schizophrenia was identified as a mental illness by Emil Kraepelin in 1887.
-The name given to the disorder at that time was “dementia praecox.”
-Kraepelin emphasized the early onset of persistent cognitive disturbances in the disorder, which were then believed to be an important feature in charting the development of schizophrenia.
+Schizophrenia was officially identified as a mental illness by Emil Kraepelin in 1887.
+At this time, the term dementia praecox (also called premature dementia) was used to identify people experiencing symptoms of schizophrenia.
+Kraepelin believed the onset of early dementia praecox included persistent cognitive disturbances, which were then believed to be an important feature in charting the development of schizophrenia.

-In 1911, a Swiss psychiatrist named Eugen Bleuler coined the word “schizophrenia,” which meant “splitting of the mind.”
+At about the same time, in 1911, a Swiss psychiatrist named Eugen Bleuler coined the term “schizophrenia,” which meant “splitting of the mind.”

 Bleuler sought to "emphasize the loss of coherence between thought, emotion, and behavior" as distinctive features of the condition.
-Unlike Kraepelin, Bleuler did not associate schizophrenia with dementia, and instead focused on the aspect of "splitting of psychic functioning" as an essential feature of schizophrenia.
+Unlike Kraepelin, Bleuler attempted to distinguish schizophrenia from dementia, and instead focused on the aspect of splitting of psychic functioning as an essential feature of schizophrenia.

-Bleuler also viewed the disorder as "schizophrenias," indicating a group of conditions rather than one disorder alone.
-This insight may have contributed to the current understanding of the aspects of schizophrenia existing on a spectrum.
+Bleuler also viewed the disorder as "schizophrenia," indicating a group of conditions rather than one disorder alone.
+This insight into the disease concept of schizophrenia may have contributed to the current understanding of the aspects of schizophrenia existing on a spectrum.

 The perception of mental illness

-Historically, mental disorders like schizophrenia have been misconstrued and maligned.
-According to the American Psychiatric Association (APA), "the complexity of schizophrenia may help explain why there are misconceptions about the disease.
+Historically, mental disorders like schizophrenia have been misconstrued and maligned, and people living with these disorders may have been confined to mental hospitals.
+However, according to the American Psychiatric Association (APA), "the complexity of schizophrenia may help explain why there are misconceptions about the disease.
 Despite the origin of the word, from the Latin meaning 'split mind,' schizophrenia does not mean split personality or multiple personality."

 The APA also emphasizes that most people with schizophrenia are not more dangerous than those without the condition.
 Instead, they may often be more vulnerable to being targets of crimes.